Ker Bellenden, 4th Lord Bellenden of Broughton1

 Last Edited=16 Sep 2004

-Elizabeth Brett was the daughter of Richard Brett.1 She married Ker Bellenden, 4th Lord Bellenden of Broughton, son of John Bellenden, 3rd Lord Bellenden of Broughton and Mary Parnell, on 13 March 1749 at Erith, England.1 She died on 21 January 1798 at Fareham, Hertfordshire, England.1 Her will (dated 14 January 1792) was probated on 1 February 1798.1
+Elizabeth Brett was the daughter of Richard Brett.1 She married Ker Bellenden, 4th Lord Bellenden of Broughton, son of John Bellenden, 3rd Lord Bellenden of Broughton and Mary Parnell, on 13 March 1749 at Erith, EnglandG.1 She died on 21 January 1798 at Fareham, Hertfordshire, EnglandG.1 Her will (dated 14 January 1792) was proven (by probate) on 1 February 1798.1

-As a result of her marriage, Elizabeth Brett was styled as Lady Bellenden of Broughton on 13 March 1749.
+After her marriage, Elizabeth Brett was styled as Baroness Bellenden of Broughton on 13 March 1749.
 From 13 March 1749, her married name became Bellenden.1

 Citations